Phoneyboi/dataModelTeamcenter/README.md

 In this project, we will be developing a template for how data models can be created for organizations who are implementing the Teamcenter PLM (Product Lifecycle Management) system for their origanization.

+If you are looking for other documentation on PLM, I would highly recommend the website [product-lifecycle-management.com](https://www.product-lifecycle-management.com/)

 ## Project Structure
 This project will be structured with relevant topics listed as directories in the project heirarchy.
 For example, you will see a directory with the title **LOV** for a deeper dive into *Lists of Values*, a directory titled **Item